 Black Berkey replacement elements are classified as a water purifier and will remove nearly all contaminants, including a 99.9999% reduction of viruses.
 Each element will filter up to 3000 gallons.
-A set of 2 Black Berkey replacement elements are $120 for a set of 2 filters.
+A set of 2 Black Berkey replacement elements are $150 for a set of 2 filters.
 Use the promo code PROVIDENT for 10% off.

 The Black Berkey replacement elements will fit most other manufacturer’s gravity water filters and may be used to upgrade a filter to a purifier.
 You can use them to create your own bucket filter system.

 The Berkey Water Filters are designed with holes in the bottom of the top tank for the filters.
 You operate the filter using only 1 of the elements and plug the remaining holes using the plugs provided.
 Or the filter can operate at full capacity with a filter element in each of the holes which will increase the flow rate.